Council’s Strategic Plan 2020–2021

 2.3 Initiate a Local Area Plan for the Ambleside Town Centre.

 2.4 Ensure that a vibrant commercial component is included in the neighbourhood development of Cypress Village.

 Adapting to a changing climate is one of the greatest challenges our community faces.
 We contribute more GHG emissions per capita than the regional average.
 These emissions come from three primary sources: burning natural gas for our buildings, fuel to power vehicles and decomposition of solid waste.
 We are already experiencing the effects of climate change such as shoreline flooding from sea level rise, storm events, wildfires and summer droughts and these will likely continue.
 Council can support a resilient community through adaptation measures and policy.

 Strategic Goal: Protect our natural environment, reduce our impact on it, and adapt to climate change.

-3.1 Determine very specific targets to reduce energy use and carbon emissions within the community and District operations as per our Emissions Plans and provincial initiatives
+3.1 Achieve yearly targets to reduce energy use and carbon emissions by the community and in District operations, incorporating IPCC targets into yearly targets.

 Our community’s topography and low-density neighbourhoods give us little opportunity to expand our existing road network and have contributed to a car-dependent community.
 Three-quarters of our workforce and one-quarter of our students commute into West Vancouver every day while many of our residents commute out of West Vancouver for employment.
 The resulting congestion impacts residents’ quality of life, the ability of employers to attract and retain employees, increases road maintenance costs, creates pedestrian safety concerns and increases greenhouse gas (GHG) emissions.
 Council will strategically address these challenges by working collaboratively with multiple regional partners and our citizens.